oskar-anderson/portfolio/posts/Charon.md

 ---
 {
     "title": "Charon",
-    "description": "Worked in an agile team at TalTech to improve functionality of Moodle plugin for programming assignments that is used by about 1000 students every semester.
+    "description": "Worked in an agile team at TalTech to improve functionality of Moodle plugin for programming assignments used by about 1000 students every semester.
 Charon allows teachers to track coding submissions and defenses, manage grading and provide feedback.", "techStack": [
         "Laravel",
         "PHP",